 There are several tests to determine HIV that can precisely and particularly map the seriousness, overall condition and activity of HIV antibodies in a person’s bloodstream.
-Even though widely used and preferred diagnostic methods are rather accurate, much more in depth and alternative testing methods can be used for unique situations to totally discard the chance of an HIV infection.
+Even though widely used and preferred diagnostic methods are rather accurate, much more in-depth and alternative testing methods can be used for unique situations to totally discard the chance of an HIV infection.

 The ELISA is regarded as the most popular and recommended standard in HIV diagnostics which can be utilized to deal with a blood sample and test for the occurrence of HIV antibodies.
-In simpler terms it is the simplest and patronized HIV test utilized these days.
+In simpler terms, it is the simplest and patronized HIV test utilized these days.
 The ELISA is used with a complimentary, confirmatory diagnostic known as the Western Blot.
-Surely apart from the typical diagnostic treatment there are more testing procedures that can identify an HIV infection, these tests are utilized for certain purposes like HIV screening for donated supply of blood and in medical research for HIV.
+Surely apart from the typical diagnostic treatment, there are more testing procedures that can identify an HIV infection, these tests are utilized for certain purposes like HIV screening for the donated supply of blood and in medical research for HIV.
 Since a number of non-conventional testing practices might be costly and need advanced technological innovation and training programs, the use for these is minimal.

 A rapid HIV test known as Dot-Blot Immunobinding Assay is a reasonably priced option in its preliminary stages of employment and usage in many private testing services around the world.
 It might one day become an acceptable substitute for the widely used ELISA and Western Blot Testing and can be much more beneficial because it delivers testing results in just a few minutes.

 The Rapid Latex Agglutination Assay is a less complicated and affordable alternative and incorporates a basic blood test that is valuable in lots of developing countries who might be economically challenged and do not have the required testing facilities to start using sufficient HIV testing procedures.

 Merits of Testing for HIV